vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 RangeIndex(start=0, stop=2311, step=1)
 ```

-There is mostly no problem with column labels, the problem is with row labels.
-Although in most of the cases the row labels are just a range of numbers from 0 to #rows, in some cases they are not.
+There is generally no problem, when we're subsetting columns labels using loc.
+The problem is with row labels.
+Although in most of the cases the row labels (Index) are just a numbers from 0 to #rows, in some cases they are not.

-To check this we'will take a subset of data and change their row labels or Indexes.
+To check this we'will take a subset of data and change their row labels and see how that effects our results.

 ```python
 df1 = df.iloc[0:5]